The Dark Ground of Spirit

 The Dark Ground of Spirit: Schelling and the Unconscious is a 2012 book by the philosopher Sean J. McGrath, in which the author examines how the psychoanalytical concept of the unconscious originates in German Idealism, especially the work of the German philosopher, Friedrich Wilhelm Joseph Schelling.

 Reception

-The Dark Ground of Spirit has been reviewed by David Tacey, Benjamin Burger and J. A. F. Marshall.
+The Dark Ground of Spirit has been reviewed by David Tacey, Benjamin Berger and J. A. F. Marshall.